astral-fate/TM366-Artificial-Intelligence/Neural evaluation/Readme.md

 ## Overview

 In this unit, you will learn about neural networks, which are artificial systems that are inspired by the structure and function of the human brain.
 Neural networks are able to recognize patterns, classify stimuli, and select appropriate responses, similar to how the human brain does.
-They consist of special cells called <b>neurons</b>, which communicate with each other through junctions called synapses.
+They consist of special cells called <b>neurons</b>, which communicate with each other through junctions called <b> synapse <\b>.
 The nervous system can be divided into the central nervous system (CNS) and the peripheral nervous system (PNS).
 The CNS consists of the brain and spinal cord, while the PNS consists of all other nerves.
 Neural networks can be arranged in different topologies, including feedforward, lattice, and recurrent.
 They can be trained using <b> learning rules </b>, which adjust the weights of the connections between units based on the input data and the

 # Biological background of the nervous system